SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Experiments

-\paragraph{Experimental Setup} The experiment is designed to automatically search a network architecture for semantic segmentation with the proposed method.
+The experiment is designed to automatically search a decoder for semantic segmentation with the proposed method.
 Concretely, we employ our method on the PASCAL VOC 2012 benchmark~\cite{everingham2015pascal}, which contains 20 foreground object classes and one background class.
-This dataset contains $1,464$, $1,449$ and $1,456$ pixelwise labeled images for training (\textit{train}), validation (\textit{val}), and testing (\textit{test}) respectively.
+This dataset contains $1,464$, $1,449$ and $1,456$ pixel-wise labeled images for training (\textit{train}), validation (\textit{val}), and testing (\textit{test}) respectively.
 We augment the \textit{train} set with the extra annotations provided by~\cite{hariharan2011semantic}, resulting in $10,582$ training images (\textit{trainaug}).
 In our experiment, the \textit{trainaug} set is used for training, while the \textit{val} set is used for testing.

-We employ MobileNet-V2~\cite{sandler2018mobilenetv2} as the pre-trained image classifier, which contains $9$ convolution stages, resulting in $2^{90}$ possible architectures.
+To speed up the search process and reduce memory footprint, we employ MobileNet-V2~\cite{sandler2018mobilenetv2} as the pre-trained image classifier, which contains $9$ convolution stages, resulting in $2^{90}$ possible architectures\footnote{FDN based on MobileNet-V2 is shown in the supplementary material.}.
 The sparsity ratio $\alpha$ in Equation~\ref{eq:sparse} is set as follows,

-where $|w_l|$ represents the number of elements in $w_l$.
-With this setting, each decoder stage tends to select two input features. $\lambda$ in Equation~\ref{eq:loss} is set to $0.01$.
-The task-related loss $L_{task}$ is set to the pixel-wise cross entropy loss.
+where $|T_l|$ represents the number of input features for stage $l$.
+Under this setting, each decoder stage tends to select two input features. $\lambda$ in Equation~\ref{eq:loss} is set to $0.01$.
+The task-related loss $L_{task}$ is set to the pixel-wise cross entropy.

 As for training, we follow the protocol presented in~\cite{chen2017rethinking}.
-Concretely, We set the learning rates to $0.005$ (encoder) and $0.05$ (decoder) initially, which decrease to $0$ as the "poly" strategy.
-For data augmentation, we randomly scale (from $0.5$ to $2.0$) and left-right flip the input images.
-The images are then cropped to $513\times 513$ and grouped with batch size $16$.
-We train the network for $50$ epochs with SGD, of which the momentum is set to $0.9$ and weight decay is set to 4e-5.
-Notably, the training is finished within 18 hours on a single Nvidia P100 GPU with $16$G memory.
+Concretely, we set the learning rates to $0.005$ (encoder) and $0.05$ (decoder) initially, which decrease to $0$ gradually according to the ``poly" strategy.
+For data augmentation, we randomly scale (from $0.5$ to $2.0$) and left-right flip the input images, which are then cropped to $513\times 513$ and grouped with batch size $16$.
+We train the network for $50$ epochs with SGD, of which the momentum is set to $0.9$ and the weight decay is set to 4e-5.
+Notably, the searching is finished within 18 hours on a single Nvidia P100 GPU with $16$G memory.